-Nevertheless, the default configuration of CPM ensures excellent stability in handling user requests and effectively manages the computation required.
+Nevertheless, the default configuration of Cheminformatics Microservice ensures excellent stability in handling user requests and effectively manages to execute the computation required.

-However, limitations are imposed on CPM public instance usage depending on the tools and routines deployed.
-For example, restrictions are imposed in the structure generator when dealing with molecules containing more than ten heavy atoms, as this service demands significant computational resources.
+However, limitations are imposed on the public instance for some specific tools and routines.
+For example, restrictions are imposed in the structure generator surge when dealing with molecules containing more than ten heavy atoms, as this service demands significant computational resources.
 Access to mass mining through the DECIMER endpoint is also restricted.
-Although these restrictions might be reconsidered in the future, depending on the user demand and computation resource availability.
+These restrictions might be reconsidered in the future, depending on the user demand and computation resource availability.